tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 #### Component action handling
 The Halogen handleAction function is defined at line 127.
 The input is obtained for the Compenent (H.get) and validated, but the state is only modified when the user has stopped typing for 500 ms (the 'delay' function defined at line 61).
 Here we see the use of the state parameter 'lastChangedAt' to record the input timing.
-As long as a proper validation function ('validate') is provided for the datatype, a new datatype requires no changes here.

 ### User Input and Numbers
 The project now knows two number types: 'Number' and 'Int'.